 Doctoral Program Mission

 The Department of Physics at Case Western Reserve University seeks to broaden and deepen the graduate student’s understanding of physics, and to promote the progress of physics as a research discipline.
 Neither of these efforts can be completely separated from the other.
 A student’s understanding of physics is necessarily reflected in research, as research will help to deepen the student’s understanding of physics.
 Thus, the relative emphasis of a student’s education gradually shifts during graduate study from early concentration on formal course work to original research that is necessary for a Ph.D. dissertation.
-Throughout the student’s graduate career, s/he will interact with faculty and students from all sub-disciplines within the department, as well with faculty from other departments.
-Additionally, teaching is an important component in a student’s education, particularly in his or her ability to transmit information clearly.
+Throughout the student’s graduate career, they will interact with faculty and students from all sub-disciplines within the department, as well with faculty from other departments.
+Additionally, teaching is an important component in a student’s education, particularly in their ability to transmit information clearly.
 Early in their graduate careers nearly all students serve as teaching assistants, under the supervision of the director of graduate studies and the undergraduate laboratory director.

 Ph.D. research at CWRU fall into three main foci: biophysics/soft materials, nanoscale and quantum materials, and cosmology and astrophysics.